khakhalin/carsharing101/00_introduction.md

 🔥 the writing alternates between basic considerations, mathematical models, and **practical business advice** that stems from these considerations and these models.
 Explain how it will be marked and labeled in the text (some nice emoji?
 Github-specific design?)

+🔥Examples of business advice with caution, warning, idea etc. (Maybe use only 2-3 subtypes instead of all 3?)

+🔥That all code is here and how to find it, in both directions

 🔥 Then go section by section, what they contain, to promise a brief overview

 # Legal notice